‘RHONJ’ Star Teresa Giudice And Husband Joe Are Reportedly Not Filing For Divorce, Despite Cheating Rumors

 Teresa and Joe will celebrate 20 years of marriage later this month.
 However, because Joe was ordered to be deported from the United States last October, they won’t be doing so at their home.
 Instead, Joe will still be in Italy, where he landed on Friday after being released from ICE custody, as he continues to await a final decision on his deportation appeal.

-If Joe is ultimately unsuccessful with his appeal, he will not be allowed to return to the United States and judging by Teresa’s past comment about the issue, she and Joe will likely divorce.
+If Joe is ultimately unsuccessful with his appeal, he will not be allowed to return to the United States, and judging by Teresa’s past comment about the issue, she and Joe will likely divorce.
 As fans saw earlier this year, Teresa told Andy Cohen at the Real Housewives of New Jersey Season 9 reunion that if Joe is deported, she will not be staying married to him.
 She’s also said that she likely won’t move to Italy for him.

-Although Teresa and Joe may ultimately split, they will reportedly wait to do so if that is what they ultimately decide.
+Although Teresa and Joe may ultimately split, they will reportedly wait to do so if that is what they decide.

-According to the Hollywood Life insider, Teresa and Joe have a lot of issues within their marriage but despite those issues, they remained in close contact with one another throughout Joe’s years-long stint in prison and continued to speak to each other during the time Joe was in ICE custody at an immigration detention center in Pennsylvania.
-That said, Teresa only hopes Joe will ultimately be allowed back in The States because she knows that’s what’s best for their kids.
+According to the Hollywood Life insider, Teresa and Joe have a lot of issues within their marriage, but despite those issues, they remained in close contact with one another throughout Joe’s years-long stint in prison.
+They continued to speak to each other during the time Joe was in ICE custody at an immigration detention center in Pennsylvania.
+That said, Teresa only hopes Joe will ultimately be allowed back in the States because she knows that’s what’s best for their kids.

 “Everything she’s doing is solely for them at this point when it comes to Joe,” the source said.